GenericMappingTools/gmt/trunk/doc/rst/source/supplements/potential/gmtgravmag3d.rst

 gmtgravmag3d
 ************

+.. only:: not man

     gmtgravmag3d - Compute the gravity/magnetic effect of a body by the method of Okabe

 Synopsis
 --------